Here’s How Top Candidates in Gujarat and Himachal Pradesh Elections are Faring Currently

 Kantibhai Amrutiya, better known as Kanabhai, is a five-time former BJP MLA who was almost forgotten in political circles.
 He suddenly came into limelight as videos showed him jumping into the water to rescue the victims when the Morbi bridge collapsed on October 30.
 It is this heroic act which is believed to have landed him a ticket.
 Amrutiya had won from the Morbi seat in 1995, 1998, 2002, 2007 and 2012.
 In 2017, he lost to Congress candidate Brijesh Merja, who later joined the BJP and won by-election from Morbi to again enter the Assembly.

-Kantibhai Amrutiya is currently leading from Morbi against Congress’ Patel Jayantilal Jerajbhai and AAP’s Pankaj Kantilal Ransariya.
+Kantibhai Amrutiya has been declared winner from Morbi against Congress’ Patel Jayantilal Jerajbhai and AAP’s Pankaj Kantilal Ransariya.

 Jignesh Mevani (Congress) — Vadgam (SC)